alrobles/mdd/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mdd is to …
+The goal of mdd is to provide an interface to download and manipulate spatial range maps for mammals according with Mammal Diversity Database taxonomy.
+Currently the map version is related to MDD v1.2

 ## Installation